tolkit/fasta_windows/README.md

     -V, --version    Prints version information

 OPTIONS:
     -c, --canonical_kmers <canonical_kmers>    Should the canonical kmers be calculated?
-Bool, input true or false. [default: false]
+Bool, input true or false.
+                                               [default: false]
     -f, --fasta <fasta>                        The input fasta file.
     -k, --kmer_size <kmer_size>                Size of kmer to determine the diversity of in windows. [default: 4] -o, --output <output>                      Output filename for the CSV (without extension).
-    -w, --window_size <window_size>            Integer size of window for statistics to be computed over. [default: 1000]
+    -w, --window_size <window_size>            Integer size of window for statistics to be computed over. [default:
+                                               1000]
 ```

-I think you have to complile yourself, the binaries I've made are quite big.
-You will need to <a href="https://www.rust-lang.org/tools/install">download rust</a>, clone this repo, and then run:
+You have to complile yourself. <a href="https://www.rust-lang.org/tools/install">Download rust</a>, clone this repo, and then run:

 `cargo build --release`